The Forge is situated at the Hillhead, near Castledawson, and dates from

 Or hiss when the new shoe toughens in water.

-The anvil must be somewhere in the centre,
+The anvil must be somewhere

 Horned as a unicorn, at one end square,